Immunotherapy for Mesothelioma

 1. Immune Checkpoint Inhibitors

-Examples of checkpoint inhibitors used to treat mesothelioma include:
+Examples of checkpoint inhibitors include:

 “Immunotherapy and the combination of Opdivo and Yervoy was really a game changer.
 It’s the first sort of hope we’ve had for this more aggressive disease.”